Bulb sizes - What the numbers mean and what you should look for.

 When shopping for flower bulbs, you'll notice size numbers indicated on the packaging.
 These numbers refer to the circumference of the bulb in centimetres.
 For instance, a bulb labelled as 12/14 means it has a circumference of 12 to 14 cm.

-There are many exceptions, but we prefer to provide size 11/12cm Tulips, 12/14cm Daffodils, 8/9cm Crocus, 16/17cm Hyacinths.
+There are many exceptions, but we prefer to provide size 11/12cm Tulips, 12/14cm Daffodils, 8/9cm Crocus, and 16/17cm Hyacinths.
 Dont be alarmed if you have smaller bulbs.
 Some can naturally be smaller flowers, such as the species varieties.

 Why Larger Bulbs Matter